-Australia is a peaceful country with low levels of crime.
-However, it is still wise to avoid dangerous situations and keep yourself safe.
+Australia is a generally peaceful country with low levels of crime but it is still wise to avoid dangerous situations and keep yourself safe.
 Here are some helpful safety tips:

 - Always tell someone where you are going, and when you expect to return

-- Be careful when you are travelling at night on your own
+- Do not travel at night on your own

 - Do not leave personal belongings unattended